-If you are an expatriate living abroad these days, it is often important to keep in touch with family and friends both online and offline.
+If you are an expatriate living abroad these days, it is important to keep in touch with family and friends both online and offline.
 Many expats turn to social media platforms as a great way to interact with their fellow expatriates and share their experiences online.
-There are many social media platforms in Asia, Africa, North America, Europe and around the world that expatriates will utilize: from Facebook to Twitter, Instagram to Google+, Weibo to Wechat… Finding the most popular social networking media that Asians are on can not only ease the difficulties of expanding your business and extending your local networking group, but can also strengthen your expat company’s branding.
+There are many social media platforms in Asia, Africa, North America, Europe and around the world that expatriates will utilize.
+From Facebook to Twitter, Instagram to Google+, Weibo to Wechat, finding the most popular social networking media that locals are on can not only ease the difficulties of expanding your business and extending your local networking group but can also strengthen your expat company’s branding.
 In this article, let’s discuss top 6 social media platforms that expatriates have to consider while working and living abroad, especially those in Asia.

 According to studies, Facebook is the most popular social network in Singapore, Thailand and Indonesia, especially for expats and locals alike.
 And according to reports, in 2016, 43% of Singaporeans use Facebook every month, comparing all other social media platforms.
 In Thailand, the statistic shows that around 18.9 million people are using Facebook throughout the day.
 It is reported that three in four Indonesians who use the internet also use Facebook.
 Note that Facebook is not available in China.
 If you are an expat interested in Facebook, we recommend that expatriates check out our Expat Financial Facebook page.